Nuns Having Fun: The Prequel

-Getting lost is inevitable, but it's so pleasant that arriving at a recognizable destination is almost a letdown - you feel a panicky urge to leave the huge plazas and seek cover somewhere narrower and twisty-turnier.
+Getting lost is inevitable, but it's so pleasant that arriving at a recognizable destination is almost a letdown—you feel a panicky urge to leave the huge plazas and seek cover somewhere narrower, with more twists and turns.

 This picture was taken while a friend and I were lost on our way to San Zaccaria Church.
-This church happened to be one of the times where the destination was as fascinating as the journey.
+This church happened to represent one of those instances when the destination was, in fact, as fascinating as the journey.